Meister Painters

 surprises.

-town or city - chances are, you'll recognize someone you know!
+or city - chances are, you'll recognize someone you know!

 2) Do you advise on colour selection?

-We can provide general colour advice at your quote
+Yes, we provide general colour advice at your quote

-whether you have oil or latex on your trim (which determines
+as a test kit to determine whether you have oil or latex on your

-whether or not it needs to be primed).
+trim (which determines whether or not it needs to be primed).

 3) What kinds of paint do you use?